7 High-Risk Professions That Can Lead to PTSD

 PTSD commonly co-occurs with substance use disorders.
 In fact, approximately half of all people seeking treatment for addiction have PTSD.
 The prevalence of PTSD among those with substance use disorders is 5x higher than the general population.13

 PTSD and substance abuse symptoms appear to be strongly related, in that when symptoms of one condition worsen, patients often report that the symptoms of the other condition worsen as well.
 This highlights the need for integrated treatment that addresses both disorders.13 Leaving one condition untreated may result in poor treatment outcomes, which are unfortunately associated with this comorbidity.13 For example, a person may enter addiction treatment and get sober but without treatment for PTSD, they may have a hard time maintaining their sobriety, especially if substance use became their primary coping mechanism for their PTSD symptoms.
 Desert Hope provides co-occurring disorder treatment and trauma-based therapies to help those living with addiction and PTSD to recover fully.
+Call us today at to learn more about our Las Vegas addiction treatment therapies and facility.

 - U.S. Department of Veterans Affairs.
 (2019).
 What is PTSD?